Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 A company identity is for companies that need an identity and accounts on the Concordium blockchain, but don't want that identity to belong to a specific person.
 Company identities are therefore issued with documents that identify the company and not an individual.
 Company identities are only relevant for a few companies, such as crypto exchanges.

 You can't use the Desktop Wallet or the Mobile Wallet to create a company identity.
-You need to use a set of command-line tools, and you need to communicate directly with the identity provider (currently Notabene).
-The tabs below describe how you create a company identity.
+You need to use a set of command-line tools, and you need to communicate directly with the identity provider (currently Notabene). `This page <https://notaben.notion.site/Entity-verification-next-1b4fbcd8e32042e1ac3b0018a3cc27bc>`_ describes Notabene's process, including recovery of company identities.

+The tabs below describe how to create a company identity.
 Note that the process differs for testnet and mainnet.

 .. tabs::